Thoracic trauma is the second leading cause of traumatic death in the United States.

 Penetrating Thoracic Injuries

 Injuries common after penetrating thoracic trauma include pneumothorax, hemothorax, cardiac injury, pericardial tamponade, great vessel injury, and tracheobronchial injury.
-Pneumothoraces (PTX) are rather common after penetrating thoracic trauma, but can also be seen ...
+Pneumothoraces (PTX) are rather common after penetrating thoracic trauma, but ...